Alex Kurzem

-Autobiography
+Biography

-Kurzem claimed he pieced together his autobiography from bits of memories substantiated with the help of his son by documents and evidence discovered while in search of his forgotten identity.
+Kurzem claimed he pieced together his childhood memories with the help of his son, as well as with documents and evidence discovered while in search of his forgotten identity.
 He concluded that he was Ilya or Ellyeh the Yiddish pronunciation of Elija, and that his parents were Solomon Galperin (in Hassidic Yiddish pronounced Shloimeh Halpern) and Chana Gildenberg (the Hassidic Yiddish pronunciation of Goldenberg), who were Jewish.
 On October 21, 1941, Gildenberg and her son Duvid and daughter were murdered along with approximately 1,600 other Jews in Koidanova (now Dzyarzhynsk, Belarus).
 Solomon Galperin escaped extermination and joined a group of Soviet partisans.
 He was later caught and sent to Auschwitz, returning to Dzyarzhynsk after the war.
 He remarried, and, according to his newly born son, died in 1975 without ever knowing that his eldest son had survived.

-Kurzem said that he escaped, while seeing the mass murder and that after months of living in the forest he was captured and taken to a site were Jews were being assassinated.
+Kurzem said that he escaped, while seeing the mass murder and that after months of living in the forest he was captured and taken to a site where Jews were being assassinated.
 He was saved from probable death by Jekabs Kulis, a sergeant of a Latvian police battalion after begging for bread and making the drunken soldiers laugh.
 Kulis adopted him as the battalion's mascot, after secretly warning him never to reveal his Jewish identity.
 According to Kurzem's memory Kulis and his commander Lobe changed the story and rehearsed with him a narrative by which he was a Russian orphan who had lost his parents in the forest.
 The story was reiterated to him following the war by his former commanders and Latvian family.
 This was the narrative he told his family until he began opening up to the past.

 Throughout his childhood, Kurzem appeared in Nazi propaganda media as an Aryan mascot, including at least one newsreel.
 Kurzem says that on one occasion his commanding officer, Karlis Lobe, ordered him to hand out chocolates to other Jews to calm them as they boarded trucks that took them to be exterminated at the chocolate Leime factory in Riga.

 In 1944, according to Kurzem, with the Nazis facing almost certain defeat, and after trying to escape the unit in the Wolichow marshes, the commander of the Latvian SS unit sent Kurzem to live with a Latvian family, and with them was removed to a displaced persons camp in Hamburg, Germany, from which he emigrated to Australia in 1949.
 He worked in a circus and eventually became a television repair man in Melbourne.
 He had three sons with his wife Patricia (died 2003).
 All the time, he kept his past life to himself, not even telling his wife or children.
 It was not until 1997 that he finally told his family, and along with his son, Mark, set about discovering more about his past.